insightsengineering/verdepcheck/README.md

 # Usage

-The main goal of package authors is to use it within GitHubAction or any other CI tool.
+The main goal of package authors is to use it within GitHub Action or any other CI tool.

 ```r
 x <- max_deps_check("(path to your package)")